 IN-TEXT CITATION: a reference to a source inside the body of a paper.
 When you quote a source or summarize someone else's ideas, you should include a citation inside your text that explains where you found that information.
 Usually, in-text citations are not as detailed as the citations that make up a bibliography.
 For more information on how to cite sources inside your text or write a bibliography, see the CITATION GUIDELINES.

 INVISIBLE WEB: There are many online resources that will NOT be found by using popular search engines.
-These resources make up the invisible web since search engines do not “see” it.
+These resources make up the invisible web since search engines do not "see" it.
 The invisible web contains resources that are often useful for scholarship and research, especially because a lot of the information on the invisible web has been written by experts in their fields.
-For more links, check out our guide to searching the invisible web.

 JOURNAL (SEE PERIODICAL)